-The Authority continues to operate and maintain three (3) Jenbacher JMS 320 Electrical Generating Engines at the Sanitary Landfill.
-The Authority, working with the Atlantic City Electric, was able to relocate the Point of Interconnection ("POI") which enables the Authority to utilize electricity generated from the Generating Engines to provide all electrical needs throughout the Sanitary Landfill.
+The Authority continued to operate and maintain three (3) Jenbacher JMS 320 Electrical Generating Engines at the Sanitary Landfill through 2021.
+The Authority, working with the Atlantic City Electric, was able to relocate the Point of Interconnection ("POI") in 2018 which enables the Authority to utilize electricity generated from the Generating Engines to provide all electrical needs throughout the Sanitary Landfill.
+In 2021, the Authority utilized a total of 875 Megawatts of electricity which was generated from onsite electrical production.
 All excess electricity not needed by the Sanitary Landfill is sold to the PJM electric grid.
-In 2020, more than 5,800 Megawatts were sold to the PJM electric grid providing an income of more than \$217,481 including capacity payments and sales of Renewable Energy Certificates ("REC's").
+In 2021, more than 4,700 Megawatts were sold to the PJM electric grid providing an income of more than \$265,775 including capacity payments and sales of Renewable Energy Certificates ("REC's").

 The Authority's recycling center, the Intermediate Processing Facility ("IPF"), was initially operated as a dual stream facility (separate lines for paper and containers).
 In response to a survey completed by all of the County's municipalities, the Authority made the decision to modify the facility to a single stream recycling process.
 Construction and erection of the new processing equipment at the IPF was completed in late March 2013.
-In 2020, the IPF processed a total of 27,131 tons of recyclables.
+In 2021, the IPF processed a total of 26,979 tons of recyclables.